janetschel/quickurlsearch/README.md

 For exmaple `!mdn substring` will forward you to the MDN site an search for `substring`, thus saving you valuable time

+Only works when google is set as the default search engine

 **Please note** that this chrome extention is experimental and many more features will be added in the future